OBF/obf-docs/Travel_fellowships.md

 The selection of the fellowship awardees is based on the criteria described below.
 We expect applicants to include sufficient information in their application to allow the review panel to assess their eligibility fairly.

-***A rubric is currently under development, which will be added to this page upon approval from the OBF board members.***

 #### Event and nature of participation

 The review panel will assess how the event that the applicants have selected and the nature of their participation promote open science practices in bioinformatics and/or biological research community.